Elizabeth A. Dale, Ed.D.

 In 2010, the National Diversity Council named her among Pennsylvania’s Most Powerful and Influential Women.

-Dr. Dale earned a master’s degree in public administration and a doctorate in educational policy, research, and administration from the University of Massachusetts Amherst.
+Dr. Dale earned a master’s degree in public administration and a doctorate in educational policy, research, and administration from UMass Amherst.
 She was awarded a prestigious American Council on Educational Fellowship in 1999.
-In 2005 she was elected and continues to serve on the American Council on Education, ACE Fellows Program Board of Directors.
+In 2005 she was elected and continues to serve on the American Council on Education, ACE Fellows Program, Board of Directors.
 She also co-chairs the Council's Finance and Development Committee.
+She is a director of Farm Haiti, the mission of which is to assist in rebuilding Haiti's agricultural infrastructure one farm town at a time.

 Elizabeth A. Dale, Ed.D